Lost in the Woods: Background

 American actor and singer Jonathan Groff voices the character Kristoff, a reclusive mountaineer and ice harvester, in the Frozen films.
 Despite being an accomplished Broadway performer in his own right with extensive musical theatre experience, Groff barely sings in the first film, apart from his character's brief solo "Reindeer(s) Are Better Than People".
-Several critics and fans complained about the actor's lack of musical performances in Frozen, widely criticizing the film for failing to utilize his talents properly.
+Several critics and fans complained about the actor's lack of musical performances in Frozen, widely criticizing the film for failing to use his talents properly.
 Frozen songwriters Kristen Anderson-Lopez and Robert Lopez admitted they will always be ashamed of not writing a proper song for Groff or his character, acknowledging it as a missed opportunity.

 Screen Rant's Kay McGuire reported that Disney has attributed Kristoff's lack of a song in Frozen to his characterization, explaining that a complete musical number would have been inappropriate for the character's personality and role in the film since, for the most part, he is "not the kind of character to break into song".
 Although the songwriters, filmmakers and cast agreed that Groff does not sing nearly enough in the first film, the actor admitted that his fans were more disappointed by the oversight than he was.
 According to Vanity Fair's Joanna Robinson, both the songwriters and Groff struggled to understand how his character could sing an entire song in the sequel without merely "shoehorn[ing] in a song" with little plot relevance.

-Ultimately, the songwriters decided Kristoff's song should revolve around an emotionally repressed man finally being able to express his feelings for the first time in the form of a 1980s power ballad, resulting in a funny yet emotional moment for the character's development.
-The song was inspired by Kristoff's tendency to convey his innermost thoughts via Sven, his pet reindeer, an unusual personality trait first established in Frozen that ultimately becomes "Kristoff’s way of expressing his deep, deep emotional feelings", according to Groff.
+Ultimately, the songwriters decided Kristoff's song should revolve around an emotionally repressed man finally being able to express his feelings for the first time in the form of a 1980s Power Ballad, resulting in a funny yet emotional moment for the character's development.
+The song was inspired by Kristoff's tendency to convey his innermost thoughts via Sven, his pet reindeer, an unusual personality trait first established in Frozen that ultimately becomes "Kristoff's way of expressing his deep, deep emotional feelings", according to Groff.
 McGuire theorized that, by Frozen II, Kristoff is much more comfortable with his emotions, which in turn legitimizes the character having a musical number.